-- Program environmental controls as per user requirements. - Maintain a teaching plant collection and grow plant material used in undergraduate lectures and laboratory exercises. - Maintain and schedule repairs to the glasshouses, growth chambers and growth rooms. - Charge back for facilities and materials used to be tabulated monthly (see Appendix 1 for current rates). - 100% of the charges go to preventative maintenance, emergency repairs (failed compressors, cooling valves). - Receive requests from researchers for growth space and potting material. - Assign space to users and troubleshoot conflicts. - Implement an integrated pest management program and inform users of action taken. - Order seed stocks and potting material for growth facilities, track financials and invoice labs for resources used. - Construct and maintain online resources for the growth facilities. - Provide researchers a wide range of knowledge and experience. - Test new technologies (LED lights, Pest control, Horticultural methods) to increase energy efficiency, improve growth conditions and accommodate researchers needs.
+- Program environmental controls as per user requirements. - Maintain a teaching plant collection and grow plant material used in undergraduate lectures and laboratory exercises. - Maintain and schedule repairs to the glasshouses, growth chambers and growth rooms. - Charge back for facilities and materials are at cost or in the case of Biological controls, free.
+Charges are tabulated by month and invoices every three months (see Appendix 1 for current rates). - 100% of the charges go to preventative maintenance, emergency repairs (failed compressors, cooling valves). - Receive requests from researchers for growth space and potting material. - Assign space to users and troubleshoot conflicts. - Implement an integrated pest management program and inform users of action taken. - Order seed stocks and potting material for growth facilities, track financials and invoice labs for resources used. - Construct and maintain online resources for the growth facilities. - Provide researchers a wide range of knowledge and experience. - Test new technologies (LED lights, Pest control, Horticultural methods) to increase energy efficiency, improve growth conditions and accommodate researchers needs.